Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Theory

 \subsection{An efficient nested combination generator join-list}

 The first step for constructing an efficient nested combinations generator requires the design of an efficient $K$-combination generator first.
-Previously, \citep{he2024ekm} proposed an efficient combination generator, $\mathit{kcombs}$, based on a join-list homomorphism, which we extend to develop a nested combination generator.
-While alternative combination generators—such as those in \citep{knuth2011art}—may also be used, they are typically implemented using cons-list homomorphisms and rely on list-based data structures.
-The implementation of these generators are inefficient due to the memory layout of linked lists: elements are scattered throughout memory, with each node containing a pointer to the next.
-Since modern processors retrieve data in cache lines—typically 64 bytes at a time—such fragmented memory access leads to poor cache performance and increased latency.
-By contrast, $\mathit{kcombs}$ organizes fixed-size combinations into statically allocated arrays, improving memory locality.
-This design facilitates efficient parallel exploration and makes $\mathit{kcombs}$ particularly well-suited for use in our nested combination generator.
+Previously, \citet{he2024ekm} proposed an efficient combination generator, $\mathit{kcombs}$, based on a join-list homomorphism, which we extend to develop a nested combination generator.